haproxy/haproxy/doc/lua-api/index.rst

   :returns: An :ref:`http_class`.

-  This attribute contains an HTTP class object.
+  This attribute contains a HTTP class object.
 It is available only if the proxy has the "mode http" enabled.

 .. js:attribute:: TXN.http_req